15 Jan A Guide to the Markets of Bangkok

 Bangkok is one of the top travel destinations in Asia, and it is also home to nearly nine million residents.
 For both the millions of visitors who descend upon Bangkok each year and the millions who call the city home, shopping is an important part of life.
 While there is an increasing number of department stores, grocery stores and shopping malls throughout Bangkok, one of the biggest parts of the local Thai culture is the market.
 Markets are more than just a place to buy food or gifts.
 They are also a place to meet new people, chat with old friends and get to know the locals.
-Anyone planning to visit Bangkok will want to include trips to as many of these incredible markets as possible.
+Anyone planning to visit the city should look for cheap hotels in Bangkok and include trips to as many of these incredible markets as possible.

 Damnoen Saduak Floating Market: Although there are a handful of floating markets in Bangkok, this one is typically considered to be the most popular.
 Shoppers climb onto traditional Thai boats and get paddled around the market while vendors sell their wares from similar, albeit smaller, boats.
 Along with opportunities to buy fresh fruits and vegetables, souvenirs and handicrafts, shoppers will get a unique glimpse into local life and culture in Bangkok.

 Klong Suan 100 Years Market: The Klong Suan 100 Years Market received it’s name because visiting the interior is much like stepping back in time.
 Many shoppers claim that visiting Klong Suan is the most genuine experience they were able to have in Bangkok, which is due in large part to the fact that it is not yet mentioned in every tourism guidebook.
 Among the items for sale are vintage collectibles, packaged groceries and fresh snacks.
 You might even get the chance to have your hair cut by the traditional barber who has been working in the same place for 50 years.
 The market overlooks a canal and can be reached by taxi in about 15 minutes from the heart of Bangkok.